godeanu/Timetable-Optimizer/README.md

 * Zile - available days for teaching
 * Bonus - some teachers might prefer having a break smaller than a certain amount of hours between their classes

-Our purpose is to minimize these soft constraints, so that each teacher can teach during their preferred hours and days, and keep their breaks how they want them.
+Our purpose is to minimize these soft constraints, so that each teacher can teach during their preferred hours and days, and keep their breaks the way they want them.
 There are obviously some hard constraints as well, which must be respected at all times: a teacher cannot teach more than 7 classes per week and cannot teach two subjects at the same time.
-We must make sure that the entire number of students for each subjects will have a seat that day.
+We must make sure that the entire number of students for each subject will have a seat that day.
 We must respect the room maximum capacity and the subjects that can be taught in it.

 The code should be run like this:
 ***python3 optimizer.py {input_file_name} {algorithm}*** , where algorithm can either be hc ( for hill-climbing), or mcts (for monte-carlo tree search)